mrossini-ethz/camera-calibration-pvr/README.md

 5. Enter Edit mode (`Tab` key) and move the plane vertices to the corners of the rectangle in the background image.
 6. Select one of the vertices and extrude it by pressing `E`.
 Position it as shown in the image below.
 The edge must be perpendicular in the image in order to be suitable.
 7. Leave Edit mode (`Tab` key).
 8. Ensure that the plane is selected.
-In the 3D view tools (on the left side of the 3D view) select the Misc tab and find the *Camera Calibration PVR* menu.
+In the 3D view tools (on the left side of the 3D view) select the Tools tab and find the *Camera Calibration PVR* menu.
 Press *Solve Focal+Y*.

 ![Screenshot Usage](https://github.com/mrossini-ethz/camera-calibration-pvr/blob/master/doc/shifted-perspective.png "Screenshot: Usage for Solve Focal+Y")